 What Is a Liquid Certificate of Deposit?

-A liquid certificate of deposit, on the other hand, gives you flexibility.
-It allows account holders to withdraw money from their account prior to the maturity date without incurring penalties.
-(You may also hear it referred to as a no-penalty CD, in fact.)
-This means you can access funds in the CD should you need them, which can provide peace of mind and some real-life help.
-It’s worth noting, though, that you will probably pay for this privilege: The rates for liquid CDs tend to be lower than other kinds of CDs.
+• A liquid certificate of deposit, on the other hand, gives you flexibility.
+It allows the account holder to withdraw money from their account prior to the maturity date without incurring penalties.
+This means you can access funds in the CD should you need them without penalty.
+However, the rates for liquid CDs tend to be lower than other kinds of CDs.

 Understanding a Liquid CD

 You may be wondering, “What are liquid assets?”
-Let’s dive in a little deeper.
 In the realm of finance, the concept of “liquid” means that an asset can quickly be converted to cash.
 A liquid CD is a time-bound deposit account where you can earn interest for a specific period of time.
 Compared to traditional CD’s however, liquid CDs will not charge you early withdrawal penalties.
 This means you can easily liquidate (turn into cash) your CD without taking a hit in terms of its value.

 How Do You Withdraw Money From a Liquid CD?